 5. Conclusion

 In order to identify the factors affecting the preferences of social media users (Instagram) in the shopping environments (boutiques), after selecting the images preferred by users and coding them based on the extracted factors, the amount of each factor in the selected images has been calculated.
-The results of image content analysis indicate the orientation of Instagram users’ preference towards clothing racks, puffs for sitting, hidden lighting, stone and plaster materials, sharp-edged forms and cool colors, greenish-yellow, with high brightness and medium concentration in the interior environment of boutiques, as well as the preference for Coherence space configuration.
+The results of image content analysis indicate the orientation of Instagram users’ preference towards clothing racks, puffs for sitting, hidden lighting, stone and plaster materials, sharp-edged forms and cool colors, greenish-yellow, with high brightness and medium concentration in the interior environment of boutiques, as well as the preference for coherent space configuration.

 Due to the growing popularity of online shopping and the impact of store environments on users’ preferences and shopping behavior, the need to pay attention to the design factors of digital store environment has increased.
 Therefore, paying attention to the environmental factors of stores and the use of effective items identified in the interior design of digital stores, can lead to an increase in users’ preferences.
 By providing a suitable design strategy to owners of online digital shopping markets, the identified factors in this study can lead to the improvement of their business and have impact on users.